dotnet/EntityFramework.Docs/entity-framework/core/miscellaneous/events/simple-logging.md

 > [!TIP]
 > You can [view and download this article's sample](https://github.com/dotnet/EntityFramework.Docs/tree/master/samples/core/Miscellaneous/SimpleLogging) on GitHub.

-EF Core simple logging can be used to easily obtain logs while developing and debugging applications.
+Entity Framework Core (EF Core) simple logging can be used to easily obtain logs while developing and debugging applications.
 This form of logging requires minimal configuration and no additional NuGet packages.

 > [!TIP]
 > EF Core also integrates with [Microsoft.Extensions.Logging](/aspnet/core/fundamentals/logging), which requires more configuration, but is often more suitable for logging in production applications.

 ## Configuration

-EF Core logs can be accessed from any application type through use of <xref:Microsoft.EntityFrameworkCore.DbContextOptionsBuilder.LogTo%2A> when when [configuring a DbContext instance](xref:core/miscellaneous/configuring-dbcontext).
-This is commonly performed in an override of <xref:Microsoft.EntityFrameworkCore.DbContext.OnConfiguring%2A?displayProperty=nameWithType>.
+EF Core logs can be accessed from any type of application through use of <xref:Microsoft.EntityFrameworkCore.DbContextOptionsBuilder.LogTo%2A> when [configuring a DbContext instance](xref:core/miscellaneous/configuring-dbcontext).
+This configuration is commonly done in an override of <xref:Microsoft.EntityFrameworkCore.DbContext.OnConfiguring%2A?displayProperty=nameWithType>.
 For example:

 <!--
     protected override void OnConfiguring(DbContextOptionsBuilder optionsBuilder)